Steve Komphela: Outside football

 Komphela is married to Mamoepi Komphela, and together they have three kids: Nombuyiselo, Nomalanga, and Noxolo.
 He taught at the Johannesburg Secondary School but apart from being a life orientation teacher and a professional footballer, Komphela was also a TV presenter.
-He hosted his own talk show on television channel Canakkale Dardanelspor AS.
+He hosted his own talk show on Çanakkale Dardanelspor's television channel.

 Komphela was approached by SABC to be the host of a football talk show but rejected this opportunity.
 Steve also tutors the Mamelodi Sundowns youth team.
 He said the youth need brains to play football because "without brains a footballer is just a headless chicken chasing a ball".
 He also takes part in many youth uplifting programs.

 International career

 Komphela is a founder member of the new national team of South Africa.
 He made his debut on 7 July 1992 in a 1–0 win over Cameroon.
 On 24 October 1992 against Congo, his 7th cap, he captained the team in its second World Cup qualifier.
 He played every minute of the first 22 internationals.
 He captained the team for the 18th and last time in a 2–2 draw against Zambia on 22 November 1995 which was his 24th cap.
 Having played almost half of the team's internationals up to December 1995.
 He was not selected for the 1996 African Cup of Nations for obvious reasons.